-0850.02.08 ENROLLMENT FOR CCAP AUTHORIZED SERVICES
+0850.02.07 ENROLLMENT FOR CCAP AUTHORIZED SERVICES

-H. Enrollment for CCAP Authorized Child Care Services: 0850.02.08.
 Through the enrollment process, the family of an eligible child and the CCAP approved child care provider of choice make the arrangements necessary for the delivery of CCAP authorized services, in accordance with the requirements established by the department for payment of allowable child care expenses.
 The child care provider is required to transmit the pertinent information about these arrangements to DHS using the CCAP automated enrollment system.
 All CCAP approved providers shall have access to the CCAP automated enrollment system and are required to enroll all eligible children through that system as a condition of receiving payment for CCAP authorized child care services.
 Enrollment responsibilities for CCAP authorized services are delineated as follows: